keir-nellyer/CommunicationsFramework/README.md

 * Heartbeats which allow us to determine if the other side has disconnected quickly.
 * Fully documented frontend, no need to deal with confusing internals (just make sure you only use classes within the "api" package).

+## Usage

+Examples are included in the "example" package.

 ## Coming Soon

 * Authentication, using a password/key to connect to a server.

-Examples are included in the "example" package.

 ## Contributing